pcanas/chicago-oejp/index.md

 </div>
 <div style="clear: both;"> </div>

 As we can see, low income areas have a much greater rodent problem than high income areas, given the great weight of the words “mice” and “droppings”.
 High income areas have more problems concerning sushi than low income areas, probably due to sushi being a more expensive meal, and sushi restaurants would not be expected to be found in low income areas.
+Also, this could be related to more strict rules concerning cleanliness in sushi restaurants, which restaurants in high income areas are more likely to violate.

-It seems that just quite simply restaurants with less financial means have more difficulty keeping a safe food environment.
+So, we conclude that eating sushi in a high income area might be relatively risky, but you can be almost certain that you will not get any mice droppings on them at least.

 ## Part 2: Chains vs Small Businesses